 Although known for its large book collection, the Coffee Library is also famous city-wide for its inventive, delicious doughnuts, which come in all flavours, shapes and colours.
 If a peaceful afternoon curled up with a book is what you’re looking for, then this bar is the place for you – and is definitely worth the short metro ride out of the city centre!

-While the books are not for sale, the café uses a book exchange system: if you bring in a book, you can take one away with you.
+While the books are not for sale, the café uses a book exchange system: if you bring a book, you can take one away.

 If you happen to be strolling through the Chiado area on a Saturday, you may stumble across a small street lined with tables and stalls, each one laden with more books than you could imagine: this is the Feira dos Alfarrabistas.